swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

   may interoperate with languages which do (e.g. Objective-C, Java).
-The `error` field in the issue metadata may be a good candidate to place exception metadata, but exceptions do not share many of the same fields (code, domain, type) as errors in Swift.
+The `error` field in the issue metadata may be a good candidate to place exception metadata, but exceptions do not share many of the same fields (code, domain, type) as errors derived from `NSError` in Foundation.

 ## Alternatives considered